-How do I know when to harvest the buds on my cannabis plant?
+How do I know when to harvest the buds on my cannabis plant? – Richard A.

-A: The average length of cannabis’s flowering stage is around eight weeks.
+The average length of cannabis’s flowering stage is around eight weeks.
 The duration to maturity will vary for different plant varieties, therefore, the eight-week average should only be used as a rough guideline.
 As the plants approach the sixth or seventh week of flowering, a grower should start to monitor the visual signs of maturity.
 There are two common methods used to determine when a cannabis flower is ready to harvest: employing a magnifying glass/microscope or by looking closely at the flower’s pistils.

 If possible, use a magnifying glass or microscope to determine the appropriate time to harvest your cannabis flowers.
 A magnifying glass or microscope allows a gardener to observe the development of the trichomes (the small mushroom-like glands that contain most of the cannabinoids).
 Many growers choose a magnifying tool with a magnification power between 10x and 30x.
 With one of these devices, a gardener can closely examine the trichomes and decide on when to harvest based on their color and/or concentration.
 As the cannabis flowers start to ripen, the trichomes will turn from translucent (clear) to milky to, eventually, an amber color.